AlibabaCloudDocs/alikafka/intl.en-US/User guide/Instances/Rebalance the topic traffic.md

 |-   The partition order is not required.
 -   The partition to which messages are sent is not specified.
--   The consumption mode is Subscribe.
+-   The consumption method is Subscribe.

 |Seconds.|
 |Migrate Partitions of All Topics \(recommended\)|-   Local storage: The kafka-reassign-partitions tool is used to migrate topic data in partitions.